jorrizza/sinatra-mvc/README.md

 Installing
 ----------

 Installing Sinatra MVC is reasonably simple.
-All you need is Mercurial, some development headers (distributed by your operating system) and a terminal.
+All you need is Ruby Gems, some development headers (distributed by your operating system) and a terminal.